 How Can Tenants Set Up Payment Plans with their Apartment Landlords?

 Renters who proactively open a dialogue with their landlords about budget shortfalls can explore different ways to close the gap.
 Paying partial monthly rent is one course of action.
 Landlords might be willing to accept a portion of the monthly rent in the short-term, in exchange for a promise to repay the missed rent in future months, and even agree to a lease extension.

 Chicago landlords who negotiate partial payment plans with their renters should ask renters to sign a lease amendment that details the agreement to defer part of the rent.
 The City’s COVID-19 Eviction Protection Ordinance requires landlords enter into good faith negotiations with tenants who are struggling to pay, and this paper trail will evidence that effort.

 There are additional resources poised to help landlords and tenants reach mutually beneficial arrangements.
 The City of Chicago is partnering with the Center for Conflict Resolution to provide free mediation services for landlords and their tenants regarding payment plans or communication issues.

 What Can Landlords Who Need Immediate Cash Flow Do if Tenants Can’t Pay the Rent?

 Cash is king, as the saying goes.
-And landlords certainly aren’t immune from money troubles in the uncertain conditions created by the Coronavirus pandemic.
-If renters anticipate having zero flexibility in their household budgets, at least for a brief period of time, they can suggest that landlords use their apartment security deposit as a stopgap payment towards the monthly rent.
-Again, landlords should document the missed rent and the application of the security deposit to meet the shortfall.
+And landlords certainly aren’t immune from money troubles in the uncertain conditions created by the pandemic.
+If renters anticipate having zero flexibility in their household budgets, at least for a brief period of time, they can suggest that landlords use their apartment security deposit as a stopgap payment toward the monthly rent.
+Renters may also consider paying a couple of months in advance while they have the cash.
+Landlords should document the amended rent payment schedule and any application of the security deposit to meet the shortfall.